jmiddendo/PythonSamples/README.md

-# This is a sample of Python scripts.
+# This repository is a collection of sample codes.